Transcript of Tips for Attracting Local Clients

 David: Chat bots… okay so I don’t know a ton about them.
 However, I think at this point not only is the technology a little bit too nascent to really kind of sink your teeth into.
 But I’m not sure that the consumer awareness and consumer demand is really there from a chat bot perspective.
 I think one of the great advantages you as a small business have over somebody like a national brand or a national retailer is that personalized service.
 And so there may come a time when chat bots really help a small business save time and talking to customers and all these kinds of things but I think for right now it’s a little bit early to jump in and start experimenting with that stuff, especially since it kind of to some extent eats away at your core differentiator.

-John: Yeah and I wonder if it’s going to be a day where email too, nobody wants that stuff in Facebook messenger or whatever because now there are thousands —
+John: Yeah and I wonder if it’s going to be a day when email too, nobody wants that stuff in Facebook messenger or whatever because now there are thousands —

 David: There’s too many.
 Exactly.